dollarbeardclub/freznocart/README.md

 First let's add a condition on a Cart Bases:

-There are also several ways of adding a condition on a cart:
+There are also several ways of adding a condition on a cart.
 NOTE:

 When adding a condition on a cart bases, the 'target' should have value of 'subtotal'.